-- Ask a healthcare professional or a support group for recommendations and reviews.
+- Ask a healthcare provider, health professional, or support group for recommendations or, referrals and reviews.

 - Research different programs and compare them to find the ideal match.

-For a person recovering from alcohol addiction, an effective treatment program is crucial for long-term recovery and a low risk of relapse.
+For a person recovering from heavy drinking resulting in alcohol addiction, an effective treatment program is crucial for long-term recovery and a low risk of relapse.